jonas-zebari/interactive_slider/README.md

 * Use the normalized progress value or easily provide a min/max to be automatically transformed
 * Animate start and end icons using slider progress
 * Color the slider's porgress with a gradient
+* Create any number of discrete segments to slide through

 ## Getting started